PlaceSpeak/wp-placespeak-connect/README.md

 * Click `Activate Plugin`.
 * Within the `Settings` tab of the WordPress dashboard, look for the `PlaceSpeak` sub-tab, and add your first API connection.

-## Release notes for 1.1.1
+## Release notes for 1.1.2

-* Bug fix for "Failed opening required ... wp-load.php" error on some servers.
+* Attempted bug fix for "Failed opening required ... wp-load.php" error on Windows Server.

 ### Future features under consideration